+2.6.3.2.2.2 Category B

-2.6.3.2.2.2 Category B: An infectious substance which does not meet the criteria for inclusion in Category A. Infectious substances in Category B shall be assigned to UN 3373.
+An infectious substance which does not meet the criteria for inclusion in Category A is assigned to Category B. Infectious substances in Category B shall be assigned to UN 3373.

 NOTE: The proper shipping name of UN 3373 is "BIOLOGICAL SUBSTANCE, CATEGORY B".